phillisb/trtc/README.md

  needs to change, Collections can't be updated and light sources are replaced during some of the tests

- Updated model to handle Spotlight (Ch 17).
-Use newSpotlight function in Helper module to create objects

 ![images/Ch06.png](images/Ch06.png)

 ### simple example of two light sources